Jukebox History 1888-1913

 Concerning coin shutes the manufacturers had searched for years for a stable rejector that could detect false coins and token for use in various coin-op amusement machines.
 The first company to introduce a special music token for coin-op phonographs was in fact the New York Phonograph Company in 1890 (token for the Albert K. Keller styled phonographs).
 However, a good and reliable rejector was not available until Thomas Vincent Skelly developed and patented his version in 1907.
 Another even more reliable type was developed by German born mechanical engineer Henry Koch, who sold the patents to The Regina Music Box Company of Rahway, New Jersey.
 The coin rejector by Henry Koch was used in the successful Style 100 Automatic Reginaphone produced in 1905 until 1911 and the following Hexaphone models, Style 101 through Style 104, which became rather popular throughout the acoustic era.
 The 6-selection Hexaphone introduced by Regina in 1909 and produced until 1921 (Hexa-prefix from Greek meaning Six) was probably the most popular 'nickel-in-the-slot' phonograph of the acoustic era on the American market with a production run of at least 6,000 machines.

 The rather nice machines from The Regina Music Box Company did meet competition on the market for middle size models, especially from machines like the New Automatic Phonograph and the modified version, the Fortune Teller Phonograph, filed for patent by Herbert Stephen Mills in 1905 and produced by the Mills Novelty Company of Chicago, and the Cailophone Style A with AC current operation and the Cailophone Style B with combined spring motor wound up by an electric motor made since 1906 by the Caille Brothers Company of Detroit.
 The company was founded on the 1st August, 1901, by the brothers August A. Caille (1867-1916) and Adolph A. Caille (1863-1937).
 The highly competitive models in question did not have any selections to offer the patron, but they were very typical in design of the era.
 Today both companies mentioned above have become well-known for production of various arcade and amusement machines during the first half of the 20th century, but they were indeed also represented on the market for coin-op automatic phonographs.
 Especially the Mills Novelty Company headed by the 3rd generation of the founding family, sons of Herbert Stephen Mills, became a well-known manufacturer of modern style, electrically amplified jukeboxes with ferris wheel mechanism in the thirties.
-The sons were Frederick Leon Mills (1894-1944), Ralph Joseph Mills (1898-1964), Herbert Stephen Mills Jr. (1899-1959), and Hayden Robert Mills (1901-1949), who was unfortunately killed in a road accident near Wheaton.
+The sons were Frederick Leon Mills (1894-1944), Ralph Joseph Mills (1898-1964), Herbert Stephen Mills Jr. (1899-1959), and Hayden Robert Mills (1901-1949), who unfortunately lost his life in a road accident near Wheaton.

 The many different types of automatic or semi-automatic phonographs with coin slots certainly were important for the promotion of music to the public during the decades before home phonographs and gramophones could be owned by everybody.